 Registration Information and Program Requirements

 Students are required to enroll every semester (fall and spring) from the time of matriculation until degree conferral.
 Students will be required to seek readmission if they do not register every fall and spring term.
-After you discuss your course plans with your advisor, you can go online to register at OneStop.
+After you discuss your course plans with your advisor and the Graduate Program Coordinator, you can go online to register at OneStop.
 This page includes all the information needed to register, including a tutorial for first-time users and course schedules.
-Sara Cannon in 225 FScN and at firstname.lastname@example.org, can assist you with permission numbers and if a department course is closed to enrollment.
+If a course is closed or you are unable to register, contact the instructor or your Graduate Program Coordinator.
 For closed courses offered through other departments, you need to directly contact the instructor or department for registration permission.
 To avoid late fees, students should register before the start of the semester.
 Full time status is 6–14 credits.
 Students should register for courses and use the remaining credits (up to 14) to register for thesis credits.

 Directed/Independent Study Credits